Improvements on some partial trace inequalities for positive semidefinite block matrices: Inequalities about two partial traces

-Motivated by Theorem \ref{thm42} and Theorem \ref{thm44}, we believe highly that it is possible to improve Ando's result (\ref{eqando}).
+We remark that Theorems \ref{thm42}, \ref{thm44} and \ref{thm4.4} all require the positivity of $A$, by replacing $A$ by $A -\lambda_{\min}(A)I_{mn}$ and $\lambda_{\max}(A)I_{mn}- A$, one can extend these theorems to Hermitian matrices.
+Motivated by Theorems \ref{thm42} and \ref{thm44}, we believe highly that it is possible to improve Ando's result (\ref{eqando}).
 In other words, for every positive semidefinite matrix $A\in \mathbb{M}_m(\mathbb{M}_n)$, is there a positive semidefinite matrix $T$ satisfying the following inequality?